Project Status: Under review

 Why we’re doing this

-These proposed planning controls will apply to the Oxford Street cultural and creative precinct between Hyde Park and Greens Road in Darlinghurst.
+These proposed planning controls will apply to the Oxford Street cultural and creative precinct between Hyde Park in Darlinghurst and Greens Road in Paddington.

 In 2020 we consulted our communities on ways to revitalise Oxford Street while recognising its cultural and community significance.